mycodedstuff/pibot/README.md

 ## How to test it
 Telegram allows login via test credentials for client login, follow this guide https://core.telegram.org/api/auth#test-accounts

 Note: In order for this to work you will have to change the telegram data center configuration to the test data center.
-The values is available on the same page from where you got api_id and api_hash.
+The values are available on the same page from where you got api_id and api_hash.

 Also you won't be able to download things when using the test credentials as the test servers won't have access to production data.